-Student Opportunity & Achievement Resources (SOAR) provides resources and programming aimed at supporting Baylor's diverse student population and is dedicated to offering the research and scholarly opportunities and financial knowledge, skills, and support systems necessary for students to ensure their educational success at all levels.
+Student Opportunity & Achievement Resources (SOAR) provides resources and programming aimed at supporting Baylor’s student population.
+SOAR is dedicated to offering the research and scholarly opportunities and financial knowledge, skills, and support systems necessary for students to ensure their educational success at all levels.

 Major Exploration & Success Advising (MESA) provides assistance in combining curricular and co-curricular experiences enabling students to realize their individual calling.
 We equip and challenge students to responsibly develop personalized, practical, and appropriate educational plans, reflecting their academic and creative strengths and encompassing transformational learning opportunities throughout the academic journey.

 "It's really great to have these support programs because sometimes you need that one-on-one support."
 "I found that it's more efficient and a smarter use of my time to get help on certain problems that I would otherwise spend hours stuck on."